Designer-hungry China in sight at London fashion

-LONDON Presenting luxurious cocktail dresses, white tuxedo jackets and Asian prints at his fashion show, designer Julien Macdonald says he has a certain market in sight -- China.
+LONDON, Sept 21 Presenting luxurious cocktail dresses, white tuxedo jackets and Asian prints at his fashion show, British designer Julien Macdonald says he has a certain market in sight -- China.

 "We're all in a recession but China isn't, China is booming," Macdonald told Reuters after his spring/summer 2012 show at London Fashion Week.